 In addition to keeping the wood of your home healthy, another thing you can do to deter termites is to remove attractants from your yard.
 To do this, clean up organic and wood-based debris such as woodpiles, cardboard, newspaper, and leaves.

 Finally, to ensure your home remains termite-free year-round, consider getting the professionals involved.
 At Native Pest Management, we offer high-quality treatments for termites.
-Whether you suspect your home has a current termite infestation, or you are looking for a long term solution to keep your home safe from these wood-destroying pests, we have options for you.
+Whether you suspect your home has a current termite infestation, or you are looking for a long-term solution to keep your home safe from these wood-destroying pests, we have pest control options for you.